therebedragons101/g_data_binding_lib/README.md

           (done, but needs better build system)
 - Stage 3 (add advanced feature demos)
           (add prebuilt mapping system)
-- Stage 4 (rewrite final product in C if I don't decide to stay in Vala, chances of rewrite are really slim and getting slimmer with moments. i stopped seeing point of this getting in upstream as it would only introduce drawbacks and gain absolutely nothing.
+- Stage 4 (rewrite final product in C if I don't decide to stay in Vala, but chances of rewrite are really slim and getting slimmer with moments. my original plan was to try and get inclusion in GLib, but somewhere along the line i stopped seeing point of this getting in upstream as it would only introduce drawbacks and gain absolutely nothing.

            if it stays its own library it can
            - target older GLib than the one where included and support a lot